escorciav/linux-utils/recipes/vscode.md

 Credits: Abhinav Mehrotra & Lukasz Dudziak.
 TODO: ref vscode issue.

+### Too many files in project folder

+Sometimes I add simlinks into my project folders with a bunch of files (images, videos, etc.).
+If so, you will eventuall get a pop-up complaining about it.
+It will send you [here](https://code.visualstudio.com/docs/setup/linux#_visual-studio-code-is-unable-to-watch-for-file-changes-in-this-large-workspace-error-enospc)

 ## Suggested readings

 - Opinion, auto-setup and extensions [here](https://fredrikaverpil.github.io/2017/02/02/my-vscode-setup/). 👍 @ModarTensai.